benidevo/vega/docs/UI-COMPONENTS.md

-# Vega AI UI Design System
+# UI Component Reference

+> **Note:** This is a quick reference for developers.
+For architecture details, see ARCHITECTURE.md.

-Quick reference for consistent UI across the application.
+Quick reference for consistent UI implementation using our component library.

 ## Design Foundations